youshy/blog/content/posts/2021-12-31-2021-Retrospective.md

 ## Why So Many Goals

 I like to have more on my plate than less - this way I can drop the things that are not exactly profitable or worth pursuing in the given timeframe.
-Out of the ones up there, there's a few ones that are a bit higher up and a few ones that are a bit lower on the list.
+Out of the ones up there, there's a few that are a bit higher up and a few that are a bit lower on the list.

 ## Thank you

-Although there has been less than a dozen posts here, I'm really grateful that you've read my ramblings here - and a few of you actually reached out and talked with me about them.
+Although there has been less than a dozen posts here, I'm really grateful that you're readimg my ramblings here - and a few of you actually reached out and talked with me about them.
 I'm raising a glass for you today!

 All in all, we've been through a very weird 2020, and I don't think 2021 will be less than this - hope it'll be tho but, there's a saying *hope for the best, prepare for the worst* - and that's my mantra during these odd times.